-New Jersey law states that a DWI is a traffic offense, not an indictable crime (felony) or disorderly persons offense (misdemeanor).
+New Jersey law states that a DWI is a traffic offense not an indictable crime (felony) or disorderly persons offense (misdemeanor).
 If a motorist is convicted, then the conviction appears on his or her driving record.
 There are no jury trials for DWI cases, but instead they are heard and decided by a sole judge.
-DWI charges are governed by the Motor Vehicle Code Title 39 which sets all of statutes that regulates all New Jersey traffic offenses.
+DWI charges are governed by the Motor Vehicle Code Title 39 which sets all of the statutes that regulate all New Jersey traffic offenses.
 Although DWI is a serious traffic violation it is not a criminal act.

 Can Motorists Convicted Of DWI Have Their Conviction Removed From MVC Records?

 New Jersey does not permit the removal of DWI convictions from an individual's record.
 If the motorist has a driver's license they will continue to operate an automobile.
 The individual may receive another DWI charge five or ten years from the date of the first violation.
 If convicted of a future DWI, then the driver's prior DWI conviction will be applied for sentencing purposes.

 A driver charged with DWI is entitled to the same constitutional protections that defendants facing criminal charges have.
 DWI's are commonly referred to as “quasi-criminal” offenses in New Jersey.
 DWI charges are quasi-criminal because, while they are not on one's criminal record, they can have penalties that are serious in nature.
 The quasi-criminal offense of DWI is punishable by things such as forfeiture of one's driver's license, heavy penalties and other requirements.